olliw42/mLRS-docu/docs/MATEKSYS_MR24_30.md

 - as transmitter
 - in combination with a Tx carrier board it can be used as a Tx module

-The mR24-30 provides a USB-C port, a 8-pin pn header, and a good number of solder pads on the bottom for additional use.
+The mR24-30 provides a 8-pin pin header, a USB-C port, and a good number of solder pads on the bottom side for additional use.

 ### As Transmitter ###